KamilSJaron/smudgeplot/README.md

 ### Compiling the C code

-The process above install everything including compilation of the C backend.
-If you would like to know how to compile the code yourself you can simply run
+The process above should install everything including compilation of the C backend.
+If you need or would like to know how to compile the code yourself you can simply run

 ```
-make
+mkdir exec && make
 ```

 This will not, however, install the smudgeplot python package.